Gordon Strachan's Scotland making impressive progress

 Don't get me wrong, there's still a long way to go in the rehabilitation process.
 But we now look, even if we're not on the road to Rio, as if we are on the road to recovery.

-And, on that subject, my television studio chair is still recovering after being used as a launch pad to celebrate that late winner in Skopje.
+And, on that subject, my television studio chair is still recovering after being used as a launch pad to celebrate

 It was a magic moment in Macedonia and it felt as if it carried some serious significance for Scotland's revival.